Eastern tree hyrax: Ecology

 Eastern tree hyraxes are largely restricted to montane forests, but also occur in adjacent lowland forests and even tropical dry forests on coral in Zanzibar and Pemba.
-They are most abundant at lower elevations, but occur as high as 3,070 meters on Mt.
+They are most abundant at lower elevations, but occur as high as 3070 m on Mt.
 Kilimanjaro, albeit in reduced densities due to the scarcity of large trees.

-In 2015, the IUCN designated the eastern tree hyrax as Near Threatened (NT).
+In 2015, the International Union for Conservation of Nature (IUCN) designated the eastern tree hyrax as Near Threatened (NT).
 Its main threats include deforestation and hunting, and individuals often fall prey to dogs.
 Known natural predators include leopard, crowned eagle, and African python.

 Distribution

 The Eastern tree hyrax is endemic to the East African countries of Tanzania and Kenya; they predominantly inhabit the foothills and montane forests of Mount Kilimanjaro, Mount Meru and the Eastern Arc Mountains.
 The Eastern Arcs feature an ancient chain of isolated, relict forests, stretching from the Taita Hills of Southern Kenya to the Udzungwa Mountains of Tanzania.
 Hyraxes are also present on the coast between Tanga Region, Tanzania, and Mombasa, Kenya, as well as on the islands of Zanzibar and Pemba.